-All (seventeen) SS and turbidity exceedances at Stream A and freshwater inland marsh were considered project-related.
+For freshwater, eleven and thirteen exceedances of SS and turbidity were recorded respectively at F_DA and F_Inland Marsh.
 The exceedances recorded at Stream A were mainly attributed to from runoff from filling area of Hole 17.
-The exceedances recorded at freshwater inland marsh were mainly attributed to the runoff from Holes 1 & 18 to the existing freshwater inland marsh and considered project-related.
-As no construction work adjacent to the Stream B, those SS and turbidity exceedances were considered natural variation of the streams and considered not project-related.
+The exceedances recorded at freshwater inland marsh were mainly attributed to the runoff from Holes 1 & 18 to the existing freshwater inland marsh and considered project- related.
+For Stream B, the one exceedance of turbidity was considered not project-related as no construction work approach to the stream during this reporting month.
 No exceedances were recorded at Stream C during this reporting month.